 Waving the UK flag, AKA the Union Jack, isn’t much better.
 The best British value is our near-total indifference to national pride and flag-waving.

 A good example of how patriotism is just not British is the 2014 government guidance on promoting the teaching of secular ‘British values‘ when teaching SMSC (spiritual, moral, social and cultural) development.
 This resulted from concern about the teaching of conservative religious values in state-funded schools.
 (See Guardian report.)

-However, the values prescribed by the legislation aren’t exclusively ‘British’.
-They’re the western Enlightenment values that underpin modern liberal democracy, freedom and rule of law: the conditions that motivate people to migrate to many western countries – not just Britain – from more unstable, lawless and repressive regimes.
+However, the values prescribed by the guidance aren’t exclusively ‘British’.
+They’re the European Enlightenment values that underpin modern liberal democracy, freedom and rule of law: the conditions that motivate people to migrate to many western countries – not just Britain – from more unstable, lawless and repressive regimes.

 The question of patriotism – and Garton Ash’s call for liberals to rescue it – has presumably arisen because of the perceived need for segregated immigrant communities to be more ‘British’, and our consequent knicker-twisting about ‘what it means to be British‘.
 Let’s just admit it: we don’t know – and that’s a Good Thing.